Does rain easily waterlog your home? Do you dread checking the forecast because you know your house could spring a leak?

 Your home could sustain a slab, foundation, or crawl space leak for many reasons including:

 - Improper Exterior Drainage – Exterior drainage is vitally important in keeping water away from your foundation.
 But if these systems are nonexistent, broken, clogged, or not directing water properly, you’ll see water infiltration and damage in your home.
 These include gutters, downspout lines, and French drains.

 - Poor Grading – Over time or due to weather, the soil around your foundation can settle into place, sink, and slope unevenly.
-If it is angled towards your foundation instead of away from it, you’ll likely see water pooling in this area outside your home and leaking inside as well.
+If water is pooling around your foundation instead of draining away from it, it can leak inside your home.

 - Settlement/Sinking – As we just mentioned, it’s normal for soil to settle into place whether naturally, due to weather, or because it can no longer support the weight of the structure.
 When the soil settles, so can your house.
 This can then lead to cracks and gaps in your foundation and home, and water can easily find its way inside through these openings.